 Jakarta-based HappyFresh was launched in 2015 to satisfy the growing grocery delivery demand of customers.
 It was the first online grocery delivery service launched in Southeast Asia.
 It was first launched in Kuala Lumpur and Jakarta and Kuala Lumpur, HappyFresh raised a $12 million to expand its online grocery delivery in Southeast Asia from Series A round.

-The financing is led by a Dubai based PE firm Samena Capital, with over $1 billion under management for the frontier markets in the Middle East, Africa, and Asia.
+The financing is led by a Dubai-based PE firm Samena Capital, with over $1 billion under management for the frontier markets in the Middle East, Africa, and Asia.
 On the operation front, HappyFresh has closed its delivery service in the Philippines and Taiwan.
 Instead, it will prefer to concentrate on different regions like Malaysia, Thailand, Indonesia, and many more.

-The success of HappyFresh in various regions of SouthEast Asia inspired Grab to enter the online grocery delivery market.
+The success of HappyFresh in various regions of Southeast Asia inspired Grab to enter the online grocery delivery market.
 After satisfying customers with its ride-hailing service, Grab launched online grocery delivery in July 2018, popularly known as GrabFresh.
 GrabFresh recently launched an online grocery delivery service in Indonesia to grow its business in Southeast Asia.

-The company utilizes it’s online service, GrabExpress, to provide customers with grocery deliveries with an hour of order request.
-The online grocery delivery service ensures to offer its customers with qualitative products; they are allowed to decline the goods at customers’ doorsteps to satisfy their demand.
+The company utilizes its online service, GrabExpress, to provide customers with grocery deliveries with an hour of order request.
+The online grocery delivery service ensures to offer its customers qualitative products; they are allowed to decline the goods at customers’ doorsteps to satisfy their demand.
 Presently the company is successfully operating in Indonesia, Malaysia, Thailand, and many more.
 The company is also planning to expand its delivery service to Southeast Asian regions, but they haven’t said anything officially.

 Honestbee was an online food and grocery delivery service in Singapore in July 2015.
 It also offers parcel delivery service to B2B customers.
 After achieving success in Singapore, the company started offering its service in Thailand, Hong Kong, Taiwan, Indonesia, Bangkok, Malaysia, Japan, and the Philippines.
-Honestbee also launched an offline and online grocery store in the Southeast Asia region known as Habitat in Singapore during 2018.
+Honestbee also launched an offline and online grocery store in the Southeast Asia region known as Habitat in Singapore in 2018.
 The company joined the whopping $15 million series A funding round recently.
-(Source)